angelatodd/yard-cucumber/README.md

 ## Usage

 YARD supports for automatically including gems with the prefix `yard-` as a plugin.
-To enable automatic loading yard-cucumber.
+To enable automatic loading yard-turnip.

 ```bash
 $ mkdir ~/.yard